AaronTechnic/AaronTechnic/README.md

 👋 Hi, I’m Aaron.

-I know how basics of Python.
-I'm also a Linux user.
+I know how how to write some Python.